Dylan-Liew/definitely-not-java/docs/12-overriding.md

 - Method Descriptor
     - Includes everything in the method signature + return type
-    - The information captured are:
-        - Method name
-        - Number of parameters
-        - Types of parameters
-        - Order of parameters
-        - Return type
-        - Class name (Optional)

 - Class names are included for mentioning a specific implementation
 - Exclude the class names to talk about the method regardless of where it is implemented